Plastic Bag Ban & Paper Bag Fee

 Why ban plastic bags and mandate a fee for paper bags?

-The City of Pittsburgh is committed fostering a clean and sustainable community by reducing waste and litter.
+The City of Pittsburgh is committed to reducing waste and litter to foster clean, sustainable communities.
 In April 2022, Pittsburgh City Council unanimously passed an ordinance banning plastic bags and requiring at least 10¢ be charged for paper bags.

 Plastic bags are problematic through their lifecycle - they are made from non-renewable resources, often used just once, are hard to recycle, and do not biodegrade.
 They litter sidewalks and parks, clog storm drains and recycling machinery, and contaminate soil and water with microplastics.
 Paper bags, while recyclable, are still resource-intensive to produce and studies in other cities show that charging a fee decreases their use.